 Below is the current scope of applications planned for subscription control at SYNC+ 3.0 launch:

-QQ music

-Himalaya

-Butterfly Online FM / QINGTING FM

-IQIYI
+Sui Xin Ting

+iQIYI

 DLNA

-Map
+Muse

 KTV

 Based on future business need, multiple subscription packages can be created, in which the applications could be added, removed or modified and whose type shall not be restricted to infotainment type only.
 For example, if basic service applications are configured to a free subscription period of 5 years since warranty start date, and subscription service shall be able to control the cellular network access of these basic service applications as well.

 IVI SW should be able to extend the data usage statistics & subscription control capability to additional features, or remove that of existing features, based on the returned value from Ford cloud.
 For example, Ford cloud returns the subscription status (Active / Inactive) by individual package name, and IVI SW should turn on the data usage statistics and cellular network access for a feature if its subscription status is Active.
 In contrast, turn off if status is Inactive.